beaulm/lesson_plans/lesson_plan_template.markdown

 ### Possible questions and/or misunderstandings

-* What questions might students ask during class, and how will you respond?
-* What concepts might students misunderstand, and why?
+* What happens if a call fails
+* Asynchronous code
+* Might mistake an implementation for the only way

 ### Slides